nova-framework/docs/basics/modules.md

 # Modules

 Modules are like mini applications.
 A module can be standalone section or add integration functionality to Nova.

-For instance Nova with a few sample modules:
+## Sample Modules:

+Nova comes with a few sample modules, these are for showing examples of what can be created with modules as such these are not offically supported modules, having said that they are kept up to date with any changes required.

-## Demos
+### Demos

 Demos's purpose is to demonstrate some of Nova's featues, looking inside app/Modules/Demos/Routes.php are these routes: